ThommyDude/yt-rss/README.md

   - [X] Added a very simple "spinner" that shows during the fetch to indicate something is actually happening 👍🏻

 ## "_Anything else before we leave?_"
 Right.
-Should probably mention that this project includes a release of vkbeautify ([Homepage](http://www.eslinstructor.net/vkbeautify/) / [Github](https://github.com/vkiryukhin/vkBeautify)), but I honestly couldn't find any info about if they want me to credit them or something in a easyily findable way, but I'll atleast mention it here.\
+Should probably mention that this project includes a release of vkbeautify ([Homepage](http://www.eslinstructor.net/vkbeautify/) / [Github](https://github.com/vkiryukhin/vkBeautify)), but I honestly couldn't find any info about if they want me to credit them or something in a easily findable way, but I'll atleast mention it here.\
 Also, don't forget to run `npm i` before running this, as it does have a thing to download beforehand.\
 Then just do a `php -S localhost:8080` or something to run it.